 As you’ll read below, there are quite a few eCommerce solutions for the WordPress platform, both free and commercial, that are not short of capable for many online shopping scenarios.
 In this post we’re only going to review some of the software that can be implemented for free, at least in its basic functionality.

 It has to be said however, that although these extensions do run on top of WordPress, their interface can be at times not as user-friendly as that of their host.
 Many users complain that the back-end of these extensions is not as intuitive as they expected in a WordPress environment, but in the end it all depends on your level of experience with eCommerce software added to your understanding of the processes involved in any type of commercial outlet, be it traditional or Internet-based.

-We’ll start with WooCommerce, our favorite Open Source solution and that of at least another 1,000,000 users who have downloaded it at least as many times, helping it become one of the most popular eCommerce solutions for WordPress, and for the right reasons.
+We’ll start with WooCommerce, our favorite Open Source solution and that of at least another 1,000,000 users who have downloaded it, making it become one of the most popular eCommerce solutions for WordPress, and for the right reasons.
 WooThemes had already built a strong reputation for themselves thanks to the combined beauty and functionality of its Themes and Plugins, before it ventured into the realm of eCommerce.
-Although technically speaking WooCommerce is a Plugin, its vast array of options makes it feel like a Content Management System on its own.
+Technically speaking WooCommerce is a Plugin, but its vast array of options makes it feel like a Content Management System on its own.

 WP e-Commerce is the most popular WordPress eCommerce solution available today, with over 2.4 Million downloads as of August 2013.
 Also a fully featured plugin that would qualify as a complete system on its own that covers all possible requirements of most online stores.

 eShop defines itself as an “accessible shopping cart plugin for WordPress”.
 That in itself would be enough to merit our attention, but eShop also includes many advanced eCommerce features like multiple merchant payment gateways, a range of shipping options, sales tax by country or state, featured/sale items and discount options.